QuantEcon/lecture-source-py/source/rst/growth_in_dles.rst

 This is another member of a suite of lectures that use the quantecon DLE class to instantiate models within the :cite:`HS2013` class of models described in detail in :doc:`Recursive Models of Dynamic Linear Economies<hs_recursive_models>`.

-In addition to what's included in  Anaconda, this lecture uses the quantecon  library
+In addition to what's included in  Anaconda, this lecture uses the quantecon library.

 .. code-block:: ipython
   :class: hide-output